-4The Compute type is defined in the OCCI Infrastructure document [3].
+&lt;sup>4The Compute type is defined in the OCCI Infrastructure document [3].

-5The Network type is defined in OCCI Infrastructure [3].
+&lt;sup>5The Network type is defined in OCCI Infrastructure [3].

-A Mixin instance MUST only be associated with resource instances, not types, either at creation-time or run-time.
+A Mixin instance MUST only be associated with entity instances, not types, either at creation-time or run-time.

 - A Mixin instance is only a type identifier.
-It MUST NOT provide the implementation of the new resource capabilities it introduces.
-For example, a Mixin instance never contains the value of an OCCI Attribute. - A Mixin instance MAY introduce additional Attributes when applied to a resource instance.
-The name and properties of those OCCI Attributes MUST be exposed through Mixin.attributes inherited from Category.
-E.g. a Location Mixin defining the "com.example.location" OCCI Attribute MUST have Location.attributes populated with a single Attribute instance where Attribute.name is "com.example.location". - A Mixin instance MAY define Action instances that will identify additional invocable operations on any resource instance associated with the Mixin.
+It MUST NOT provide the implementation of the new capabilities it introduces.
+For example, a Mixin instance never contains the value of an OCCI Attribute. - A Mixin instance MAY introduce additional Attributes when applied to an entity instance. name and properties of those OCCI Attributes MUST be exposed through Mixin.attributes inherited from Category.
+E.g. a Location Mixin defining the "com.example.location" OCCI Attribute MUST have Location.attributes populated with a single Attribute instance where Attribute.name is "com.example.location". - · A Mixin instance MAY define Action instances that will identify additional invocable operations on any entity instance associated with the Mixin.
 Actions defined by a Mixin are exposed through the Mixin.actions model attribute that represent the association between a Mixin instance and the Action instances it defines. - A Mixin instance MAY be related to another Mixin instance.
-If Mixin B is related to Mixin A, any resource instance associated with Mixin B will receive the resource capabilities defined by both Mixin B and Mixin A. See Mixin Relationships below. - A Mixin instance defining no additional resource capabilities is considered to be a tag. - A Mixin instance MAY be used as a resource template.
-A template define default values for OCCI Attributes to be applied at resource creation-time.
-See section 4.4.7. - Mixin Relationships A Mixin instance MAY be related to another Mixin instance for type classification purposes.
-For example a set of operating system templates, implemented as Mixin instances, could be related to an "OS-template" Mixin in order to help identification. - Attributes and Actions defined by different Mixin instances are combined when Mixin relationships are present.
+If Mixin B is related to Mixin A, any entity instance associated with Mixin B will receive the capabilities defined by both Mixin B and Mixin A. See Mixin Relationships below. - A Mixin instance defining no additional capabilities is considered to be a tag. - A Mixin instance MAY be used as a template.
+A template defines default values for OCCI Attributes to be applied at entity instance creation-time.
+See section 5.3.7.

+Mixin Relationships A Mixin instance MAY be related to another Mixin instance for type classification 292 purposes.
+Mixin relationship is implemented using the Mixin.related model attribute.
+For example a set of 293 operating system templates, implemented as Mixin instances, could be related to an "OS-template" Mixin in order to help identification.
+295 title attributes

-Therefore a resource instance associated with a particular Mixin will receive the additional capabilities defined by any related Mixin instances as well as those defined by the Mixin associated.
+Attributes and Actions defined by different Mixin instances are combined when Mixin relationships are present.
+Therefore an entity instance associated with a particular Mixin will receive the additional capabilities defined 297 by any related Mixin instances as well as those defined by the Mixin associated.
+298

-291 4.4.5 Action
+5.3.5 Action 299

-The Action type is the final part of the OCCI type classification system and identifies invocable operations on resource instances and collections.
+The Action type is the final part of the OCCI type classification system and identifies invocable operations on 300 individual entity instances and collections.
 It MUST be implemented.
 Each Action instance identifies a single invocable operation.
-The Action instance is only an identifier and does not represent the implementation of the operation.
+The Action instance is only an identifier and does not represent the implementation of 302 the operation.
+303

 The Action type inherit the Category type.
 To be compliant the Action type MUST implement the inherited model attributes defined in table 1.
+305